Sheikhfathollahi/Passport-Reader/README.md

 # Passport-Number Reader
-Optical Character Recognition/Reader (OCR) is the mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo.
+Optical Character Recognition/Reader (OCR) is the mechanical conversion of images of typed, handwritten, or printed text into machine-encoded text, whether from a scanned document, a photo of a document, or a scene photo.
-In this project a Numerical information of persian passport has been recognized.
+In this project, Numerical information on persian passport has been recognized.

 ![img](Me.jpg)